An immersive "re-boot" camp using rescued wild mustangs to help veterans transition from military to civilian life.

 VETERANS IN CRISIS

-It's no secret that many veterans struggle upon their return to civilian life.
-Despite billions in increased federal, state and private spending on veterans' mental health issues, suicide rates are on the rise - particularly among 18-29 year olds.
+It's no secret many veterans struggle upon their return to civilian life.
+Despite billions in increased spending on veterans' mental health issues, suicide rates are on the rise, particularly among 18-29 year olds.

-The Veterans Administration and Department of Defense generally provide traditional "talk therapies" and medication to help veterans deal with PTSD and TBI.
-However, many veterans are reluctant to engage in talk therapies, and pharmaceuticals have their limits, including risk of addiction.
+The Veterans Administration and Department of Defense generally provide "talk therapies" and medication.
+But many veterans are reluctant to engage in talk therapies, and pharmaceuticals have their limits, including risk of addiction.

 What is needed is a way to get to the root causes of the problems, and avoid the alienation and downward spiral that so many veterans experience when they come home.